-After crossing the village of Ribeira Dom Joao and circumventing the palm oasis, you’ll reach the coast.
-The “road” finishes on top of a cliff from which you’ll enjoy spectacular views on the beaches of Ribeira Dom Joao.
+After crossing Ribeira Dom Joao and circumventing the palm oasis, you’ll reach the coast.
+The “road” finishes on top of a cliff from which you’ll enjoy spectacular views on the beaches of Ribeira Dom Joao!

-Other beaches to observe turtles nestling are Praia real and Ponta Preta.
+It is a coveted spot to watch turtles!
+Other beaches to observe turtles nestling are Praia Real and Ponta Preta.

 4. Best Beaches in Cape Verde: Sao Vicente

-The beach can be reached within a 10-minute walk from Mindelo city center.
-It is not very large but it has the most crystal clear turquoise waters on the island.
-The sand is very fine and golden.
+The beach can be reached within a 10-minute walk from Mindelo.
+It is not very large but it has the most crystal clear turquoise waters on the island, and the sand is very fine and golden!

-Laginha beach is safe for swimmers and is protected from the wind.
-If you’re lucky you’ll even assist one of the events that are sometimes held on the beach.
-I don’t recommend visiting Laginha beach at night as it can dangerous.
+Laginha Beach is safe for swimmers and protected from the wind.
+If you’re lucky, you’ll even assist one of the events that are sometimes held on the beach!
+I don’t recommend visiting Laginha Beach at night as it might be dangerous!

 Sao Pedro Beach

-Sao Pedro beach is the best beach on Sao Vicente for windsurfers.
-Located only a few minutes behind the airport of Sao Vicente, this beach is quite windy and has strong tides.
-Thus, I don’t recommend swimming here.
+Sao Pedro Beach is the best beach in Sao Vicente for windsurfers!
+Located only a few minutes behind the airport of Sao Vicente, this beach is quite windy and has strong tides!
+Thus, I don’t recommend swimming here!

-There is a windsurfing school where you can rent windsurf material and take lessons.
-There are also a few apartments in construction and the Foya Branca Hotel has a lovely terrace to enjoy views on the beach.
+There’s a windsurfing school where you can rent windsurfing material, and take lessons.
+There are also a few apartments in construction and the Foya Branca Hotel has a lovely terrace to enjoy views of the beach.

-Praia Grande is one of my favorite beaches in Sao Vicente.
-It is located on the east of the island in the bay between Bahia das Gatas and Calhau.
+Praia Grande is one of my favorite beaches in Sao Vicente!
+It’s located on the east of the island, in the bay between Bahia das Gatas and Calhau.

-The Praia Grande beach is huge and when I visited I was almost alone here.
-The views on the coast and the mountains of Sao Vicente make this one a real paradise beach on Cape Verde.
-Book here the best tours of Sao Vicente
+Praia Grande is huge and when I visited, I was almost alone here!
+The views on the coast and the mountains of Sao Vicente make this one a real paradise beach on Cape Verde!

-Also here the tides are strong and there were quite big waves when I visited.
-So it’s not for swimming but rather for playing in the waves.
+Also here, the tides are strong and when I visited, there were quite big waves!
+So, it’s not for swimming but rather for playing in the waves!

-After walking on the beach and playing with the waves for endless hours, I recommend heading to Calhau (about a 15 min walk) and have lunch in one of the restaurants that are famous for their seafood.
-Read more about typical Cabo Verde food here.
+After walking on the beach, and playing with the waves for endless hours, I recommend heading to Calhau (about a 15 min walk), and have lunch in one of the restaurants that are famous for their seafood.

-I recommend Restaurant Hamburg (they prepare their seafood on the barbecue!), Chez Loutcha or Tony do Calhau.
-All those places are quite popular on Sundays!
+I recommend Restaurant Hamburg (they prepare their seafood on the barbecue!), Chez Loutcha and Tony do Calhau.
+All these places are quite popular on Sundays!

-You can reach Praia Grande with an aluguer from Mindelo to Calhau.
-However, be aware that by night there are fewer aluguers going back to Mindelo.
+You can reach Praia Grande with an aluguer (collective taxi) from Mindelo to Calhau.
+However, be aware that by night, there are fewer aluguers (collective taxis) going back to Mindelo!

 5. Best Beaches in Cape Verde: Santo Antao

 Santo Antao is not really known as being a top beach destination on Cape Verde.
-Thanks to its mountains and dramatic valleys created many years ago by volcanic eruptions, Santo Antao became a paradise for hikers and outdoor lovers.
-It’s one of my favorite places to hike and the mountainous landscape simply left me speechless.
-It’s very easy to fall in love with Santo Antao.
+Thanks to its mountains and dramatic valleys, created many years ago by volcanic eruptions, Santo Antao became a paradise for hikers and outdoor lovers.!

-If after all that walking you want to spend some time on the beach, you need to be prepared to make some efforts to get there.
-Santo Antao doesn’t really have beaches and it’s dangerous to swim in places that are not marked as proper beaches.
-Almost every year, tourists die because they wanted to refresh themselves during a hike.
-The tide carried them away… so, please don’t!
+If after all that walking, you want to spend some time on the beach, you need to be prepared to make some efforts to get there!
+Santo Antao doesn’t really have beaches, and it’s dangerous to swim in places that are not marked as proper beaches!

 However, there are a few beaches on Santo Antao that allow you to spend a lovely day on the beach.

-The beach of Tarrafal is characterized by its laid-back atmosphere and beautiful views on the rocky coast.
-If you’re lucky you’ll even spot a whale or a turtle!
+Tarrafal Beach is characterized by its laid-back atmosphere and beautiful views on the rocky coast.
+If you’re lucky, you’ll even spot a whale or a turtle!

-Tarrafal is usually very quiet and thus perfect for a swim.
+Tarrafal is usually very quiet and thus perfect for a swim!
 However, always trust your gut!
-It’s very tempting to stay longer in Tarrafal, thus you should have a look at the few guesthouses.
-Otherwise, you can easily reach Tarrafal by aluguer from Porto Novo or even by hiking.
-And I heard that some apartments for sale in Cape Verde can be found in Tarrafal.
+As it’s very tempting to stay longer in Tarrafal, you should have a look at the few guesthouses!

 Praia do Topo

-The beach has beautiful views on the rocky coast of Santo Antao and is perfect to enjoy some rest before heading to North Santo Antao and enjoy the hikes.
+The beach has beautiful views on the rocky coast of Santo Antao, and is perfect to enjoy some rest before heading to northern Santo Antao, and enjoy the hikes.

-The ambiance is laid-back and as the beach is protected from the winds, you’ll enjoy swimming here.
+The ambiance is laid-back, and as the beach is protected from the winds, you’ll just enjoy swimming here!

 Ponta do Sol Beach